DigitalMorpheus/revolutionproject/README.md

 <!-- /TOC -->

 ## Description
-The new type of HAN!
+The new type of XMB!
 <br>
 We wanted a new type of mod that look like it was part of the system and totally offline.
 So, we created (R)Evolution.
 <br>